adourian/Clinical-Trial-Outcomes/README.md

 This approach ensured that we retained critical information from the text data while making it suitable for machine learning models.

-### Outcome Prediction with Multi-Modal Neural Network
+### 🔮 Outcome Prediction with Multi-Modal Neural Network

-After experimenting with various architectures, what ended up working well is to use a multi-modal neural network architecture.
-To leverage the multi-modal nature of the data, a multi-modal neural network architecture was employed.
-Each type of data (excluding numerical data such as phases and the number of drugs) is processed through a separate neural network to create a learned representation for that data type.
-These representations, along with the numerical data, are concatenated and fed into a final neural network that outputs the probability of trial success.
+In this section, we describe how we leveraged the feature representations created using NLP to predict the outcome of clinical trials.
+The process involves integrating multiple modalities of data into a unified model to make accurate predictions.

+#### Model Architecture Overview

+Our approach uses a multi-modal neural network architecture to handle the diverse types of data in our dataset.
+Here's a step-by-step breakdown of the process:

+1. **Feature Representation**:
+   - **SMILES**: Processed through ChemBERTa to generate chemical embeddings.
+   - **Disease Names, Trial Descriptions, Criteria**: Embedded using domain-specific models like MedBERT and BioSimCSE.

+2. **Separate Neural Networks for Each Modality**:
+   - Each type of feature representation (e.g., SMILES embeddings, disease embeddings) is passed through its own dedicated neural network.
+This allows each network to learn features specific to the data type.

+3. **Learned Representations**:
+   - The outputs from these separate neural networks are learned representations of the input data.
+These representations capture the essential information for each feature type.

+4. **Concatenation**:
+   - The learned representations from each neural network are concatenated with numerical features, such as clinical trial phases and the number of drugs involved.
+This combined feature vector represents the complete set of inputs for the final prediction.

+5. **Joint Processing Layer**:
+   - The concatenated feature vector is processed by a joint neural network layer.
+This layer integrates information from all modalities to learn complex patterns and interactions.

+6. **Prediction**:
+   - The output of the joint processing layer is fed into a final prediction layer, which outputs the probability of the clinical trial's success or failure.

 ![Model Architecture](https://github.com/user-attachments/assets/296275dd-f74e-451a-b090-4696400fc123)
-*Figure 4: Simplified representation of the multi-modal neural network architecture.*
+*Figure 4: Simplified diagram of the multi-modal neural network architecture used for outcome prediction.*

-This approach allows the model to extract and utilize features specific to each data type more effectively.
-By processing each modality separately before combining them, the model captures nuanced patterns within each data type, enhancing its ability to predict trial success.
+#### Details of the Neural Network Architecture

+- **Separate Networks**: Each modality-specific neural network processes its corresponding feature type independently, allowing for specialized feature extraction.
+- **Concatenation and Integration**: The concatenated features from the separate networks are processed through a joint neural network to capture interactions between different types of data.
+- **Final Prediction Layer**: A dense layer provides the final probability of trial success, based on the integrated feature representations.

+This multi-modal approach enables the model to leverage the rich, complementary information provided by different feature types, enhancing its ability to predict clinical trial outcomes accurately.
+For detailed information about the neural network architecture, including the exact implementation and configuration of the networks, refer to the `clinical_trial_outcomes.ipynb` notebook in this repository.

 ## 📈 Results